vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 or Mārg. śu; for one year; Asoka tree of silver to be worshipped and image of Brahmā and Savitri on first day, of Uma and Maheśvara on 2nd and of Lakṣmi and Nārāyaṇa on third and then images donated; this vrata removes sins and diseases and confers long life, fame, wealth and prosperity on sons and grandsons; HV II 279-283, VP ( folio 102b), Vratārka folio 261b-264; mostly for women, but mon desirous

 of prosperity of sons may also perform it.
-Aśokadrādaśı-same as Visokadvādaśī.
+Aśokadrādaśī-same as Visokadvādaśī.
 Begin in Āśv.; for

 a year; on 10th take light meal, on 11th fast and on 12th pāranā; worship of Keśava; results are health, beauty and freedom from sorrow; Mat.
 81, 1-28, 82.
 26-30 quoted in KKV 360-363; HV I. 1075-1078 ( quotes almost same verses